-The General Data Protection Regulation (GDPR) was adopted by the EU in 2016, and the UK government agreed to adhere to it (irrespective of Brexit).
-It is effective from 25th May 2018 and it replaces previous Data Protection legislation.
+The General Data Protection Regulation (GDPR) was adopted by the EU in 2016, and the UK government agreed to adhere to it.
+The Data Protection Act 2018 is the UK’s implementation of the General Data Protection Regulation.

 In respect of our activities acting as a creditor agent (see ‘Our Service’ above), we receive data from other parties relating to consumers who are /have been account holders of these creditors (our clients).
 We process and hold this data with permission from our clients (the data controllers) to perform the service contracted by our clients, and in this respect we are data processors.

 Our Data Protection Registration Number is Z3499105.
 Our contact details are shown below.